Recognition of Prior Learning (VAE-VAP-VES)

 Your file includes:

-• Any other supporting documents that allow the selection committee to assess the nature and level of your education, limited to higher education.
+• Any other supporting documents that help the selection committee assess the nature and level of your education, limited to higher education.

-The department reviews the admissibility of your application.
+The department will review the eligibility of your application.

-• Complete applications must be submitted NO LATER THAN April 30.
+• All applications must be submitted NO LATER THAN April 30.

 • Administrative registration must be completed as soon as possible (deadline set for mid-May): information provided by the Registrar's Office

-• The complete file (VES application + proof of enrollment) is sent to the members of the jury.
+• The complete application package (VES application + proof of enrollment) is forwarded to the members of the selection committee

-• An interview is organized with the jury, which meets in June.
+• An interview is scheduled with the selection committee, which meets in June

 • The juries meet in June.

-The component validation committee reviews your file and interviews you.
-It determines the knowledge and skills required to obtain equivalence for the desired degree.
+The component validation committee will review your application and interview you.
+It will determine whether you possess the knowledge and skills required to receive credit for the targeted degree.

 • upon full validation

-Recommendations and advice are given at the end of the interview.
+Recommendations and advice are provided at the end of the interview.

-The department forwards your file and the jury's decision to the Training and Education Department (DFE).
+The department forwards your application and the admissions committee's decision to the Office of Academic Programs and Instruction (DFE).

-It sends you your notification, issues your certificate of completion, and then your diploma if your validation is complete.
+It will send you your notification, issue your certificate of completion, and then your diploma if all requirements are met.

-If validation is partial, it proceeds to register the validated Teaching Units.
+If the validation is partial, it proceeds to register the validated course units.